 Even if you do have that rare ability to totally switch off and relax whilst you’re at home, if you don’t feel comfortable and happy at work, that’s an eighth of your life spent anxious, stressed, depressed or, quite simply, unhappy.

-Because, at MYNDUP we believe that a workplace, when run properly, can be a huge benefit to mental health.
+At MYNDUP, we believe that a workplace, when run properly, can be a huge benefit to mental health.
 It can be a place to socialise, a place to feel valued, a place where people can gain a real sense of achievement and fulfilment.

 So with that more positive aspect of work in mind, let’s take a look at why a healthy and happy mind in the workplace is so important, to employees and employers alike.